ableplayer/ableplayer/index.md

     valuable bandwidth, so preload="metadata" would be a better option.
 -   **width** - width of the media player in pixels.
 For video, this value should reflect the target width of the media itself.
 If not provided will default to 480.
 -   **data-root-path** - define path to root directory of Able Player; generally not required but may be needed in rare instances where Able Player is unable to identify its current path on the web server
--   **data-heading-level** - optional; Able Player injects an off-screen HTML heading "Media Player" (or localized equivalent) at the top of the player so screen reader users can easily find the player.
-It automatically assigns a heading level that is one level deeper than the closest parent heading.
-This attribute can be used to manually set the heading level, rather than relying on Able Player to assign it automatically.
-Valid values are 1 through 6.
-A value of 0 is also supported, and instructs Able Player to not inject a heading at all.
-The latter should be used only if the web page already includes a heading immediately prior to the media player.
--   **data-hide-controls** - optional; set to "true" to hide controls during playback.
-Controls are visibly hidden but still accessible to assistive technologies.
-Controls reappear if user presses any key or moves the mouse over the video player region.
--   **data-icon-type** - optional; "svg", "font" or "image"; "svg" is the default with automatic fallback to "font" unless either (a) the browser doesn't support icon fonts or (b) the user has a custom style sheet that may impact the display of icon fonts; in either case falls back to images.
+-   **data-icon-type** - optional; "font" or "image"; "font" is the default with automatic fallback to image if browsers don't support icon fonts.
 Should generally leave as is unless testing the fallback.
--   **data-speed-icons** - optional; "animals" (default) or "arrows".
-The default setting uses a turtle icon for *slower* and a rabbit icon for *faster*.
-Setting this to "arrows" uses the original Able Player icons (prior to version 3.5), arrows pointing up for *faster* and down for *slower*.
+-   **data-speed-icons** - optional; "arrows" (default) or "animals".
+The latter will substitute a turtle icon for *slower* and a rabbit icon for *faster*.
 -   **data-start-time** - optional; time at which you want the audio to start playing (in seconds)
 -   **data-volume** - optional; set the default volume (0 to 10; default is 7 to avoid overpowering screen reader audio)
 -   **data-seek-interval** - optional; interval (in seconds) of forward and rewind buttons.
 By default, seek interval is intelligently calculated based on  duration of the media.